top of page

 Staff Qualifications and Training

 Ask what qualifications support workers hold and what ongoing training the provider requires.
 This is especially important for participants with complex care needs, behaviour support plans, or medical requirements.
 A provider should be able to explain who will be delivering support and what training those workers have completed.
+Look for providers that can demonstrate formal disability training, first aid certification, and low staff turnover.
+It is also worth asking about professional development opportunities, as providers who invest in their teams tend to deliver more consistent care.

 Support Ratios